 |Insurance group||Warranty||Service intervals||2020/21 company-car tax cost (20%/40%)|

 You’ll need more than £70,000 to buy a new Range Rover Sport PHEV, which makes it a little more expensive than direct rivals from Audi, Mercedes and Porsche.
-But when you compare it to the Range Rover – which isn’t much bigger – it starts to look almost like good value.
+But when you compare it to the Range Rover PHEV – which isn’t much bigger – it starts to look almost like good value.
 If you think a car that costs £70,000 can ever be called good value, that is…

 Likewise, you don’t have to look too far to find rivals like the Volvo XC90 that are more economical than the Sport PHEV, which averages up to 87mpg in official tests.
 But, thanks to its combination of a 2.0-litre turbocharged petrol engine with an electric motor and a battery pack, this P400e can work out as much cheaper to run that other Range Rover Sport models.

 The reason we say "can work out…" rather than "will…" is the same as for any plug-in hybrid: the economy you get depends hugely on the kind of driving you do.
 The Sport works best if you have a fairly short commute and can top up the batteries frequently.
 The higher your annual mileage and the more time you spend on motorways, the more likely it is that a diesel Range Rover will make more sense.

 Still, the electric range of 25 miles isn’t significantly beaten by any of the Sport's rivals, and low CO2 emissions mean this is by far the best Range Rover Sport for company-car drivers.
-It incurs BiK tax at just 16%, whereas other Sports are far more expensive.
-What’s more, as the CO2 emissions sneak below 75g/km, this version of the Sport is also exempt from the London Congestion Charge.
+It incurs BiK tax at just 12%, whereas other Sports are more expensive.

 Range Rover Sport PHEV insurance group